J&K Government Rounds Up 168 Rohingya Refugees, Places Them in Holding Centres

 The Jammu and Kashmir government on Saturday rounded up 168 Rohingya refugee men, women, and children, and incarcerated them in “holding centres,” in the Hiranagar sub-jail in Kathua.
 The move is a first step toward deportation of the Muslim refugees, who face genocide in their homeland, Myanmar.

-A round-up of the Rohingyas had been in the works for at last a week, as prisoners and those under trial at the Hiranagar sub-jail in Kathua had been shifted to other jails.
+A round-up of the Rohingyas had been in the works for at least a week, as prisoners and those under trial at the Hiranagar sub-jail in Kathua had been shifted to other jails.

 “These immigrants were not holding valid passports required in terms of Section (3) of the Passports Act,” a senior government official told the Indian Express.
 “After sending them to the holding centres, nationality verification will be done as per the prescribed process,” and deportation would be initiated.